zzj-bj/SCHISM_Z/docs/DINOv2.md

 - **Efficient Training**:
   - Parameter-Efficient Fine-Tuning (PEFT) via LoRA for training specific layers.
-  - Quantization to optimize memory and computational requirements.
+  - Quantization to optimise memory and computational requirements.

 ---
 ## How It Works